AltropInc/alt/doc/script/KindsOfClasses.md

 An [**abstract class**](AbstractClass.md) is a class that cannot be instantiated, but they can be subclassed.
 On the other hand, a **concrete** class is an instantiable class.

-A class is abstract if it contains deferred member functions or inherits such function that is not overridden with an implementation, or it is declared abstract using the specifier abstract, or it is a parametric class with type parameters unbound.
+A class is abstract if it contains deferred member functions or inherits such a function that is not overridden with an implementation, or it is declared abstract using the specifier abstract, or it is a parametric class with type parameters unbound.
 An abstract class can be instantiated either by a concrete subclass or by implementing all the deferred member functions in a singleton.

 Note that a [parametric class](ParametricClass.md) with unbound type parameters is also an abstract class.
 This is a different concept than a parametric class provided in other programming languages such as generic classes in Java and C# and templates class in c++.
 Since a parametric class is a true type, it can be used as an abstract type for polymorphic variable declarations, wherein the type parameters may be left undetermined.

-[**Interface classes**](InterfaceClass.md) are special abstract classes in which only deferred functions interfaces are defined.
-Only interface classes can used as multiple bases in [inheritance](Inheritance.md).
+[**Interface classes**](InterfaceClass.md) are special abstract classes in which only deferred functions and interfaces are defined.
+Only interface classes can be used as multiple bases in [inheritance](Inheritance.md).
 ```
                                 (all classes)
                ┌────────────────────┴──────────────────┐